-CYNTHIA BUTITTA Key Skills : Senior Executive and Public Company Experience Age: 69 Director Since: 2021 Committee Memberships : Audit, Compensation Other Public Directorships: Olema Pharmaceuticals, Inc., UroGen Pharma Ltd., Autolus Therapeutics plc
+CYNTHIA BUTITTA Key Skills: Senior Executive and Public Company Experience Age: 69 Director Since: 2021 Committee Memberships : Audit, Compensation Other Public Directorships : Olema Pharmaceuticals, Inc., UroGen Pharma Ltd., Autolus Therapeutics plc Ms. Butitta has been a member of our Board since February 2021.
+Ms. Butitta has served as a member of the board of directors of Olema Pharmaceuticals, Inc., Autolus Therapeutics plc, and UroGen Pharma Ltd., publicly traded biopharmaceutical companies, since August 2020.
+March 2018 and October 2017.

-Ms. Butitta has been a member of our Board since February 2021.
-Ms. Butitta has served as a member of the board of directors of Olema Pharmaceuticals, Inc., Autolus Therapeutics plc, and UroGen Pharma Ltd., publicly traded biopharmaceutical companies, since August 2020, March 2018 and October 2017, respectively.
+publicly traded biopharmaceutical companies, since August 2020, March 2018 and October 2017, respectively.
 Ms. Butitta previously served as the Chief Operating Officer of Kite Pharma Inc., a biopharmaceutical company, from December 2013 to September 2017 and as its Executive Vice President and Chief Financial Officer from January 2014 to May 2016.
-From May 2011 to December 2012, Ms. Butitta was Senior Vice President and Chief Financial Officer at NextWave Pharmaceuticals, Inc., a specialty pharmaceutical company.
-Prior to that, Ms. Butitta served in senior leadership roles at Telik, Inc., a biopharmaceutical company, from 1998 to 2010, including Chief Operating Officer and Chief Financial Officer.
+From May 2011 to December 2012, Ms. Butitta was Senior Vice President and Chief Financial Officer at NextWave Pharmaceuticals, Inc., a specialty pharmaceutical company, from 1998 to 2010, including Chief Operating Officer and Chief Financial Officer.
 Ms. Butitta received a B.S. with honors in business and accounting from Edgewood College and a M.B.A. in finance from the University of Wisconsin, Madison.